- Oops!Something went wrong.Please try again later.

 Nordson is a pretty big company.
-It has a market capitalization of US$7.8b.
+It has a market capitalization of US$12b.
 Normally institutions would own a significant portion of a company this size.
-Our analysis of the ownership of the company, below, shows that institutions are noticeable on the share registry.
-We can zoom in on the different ownership groups, to learn more about NDSN.
+Taking a look at our data on the ownership groups (below), it seems that institutional investors have bought into the company.
+Let's delve deeper into each type of owner, to discover more about Nordson.

 What Does The Institutional Ownership Tell Us About Nordson?